spinnaker/spinnaker.github.io/setup/productionize/persistence/clouddriver-sql.md

 The following modification to the above example configures Clouddriver to use SQL for the cache and task repository, and Redis for agent scheduling.

-**IMPORTANT NOTE FOR GOOGLE CLOUDSQL USERS**: The SQL Agent Scheduler does not work in CloudSQL.
-You must continue to use the Redis scheduler for now.
+**IMPORTANT NOTE FOR SQL USERS NOT USING AWS AURORADB**: Problems have been reported when trying to move the Clouddriver Agent Scheduler to SQL in both Google Managed CloudSQL and Amazon Managed RDS SQL.
+The issue can cause unpredictable behavior concerning Clouddriver's ability to schedule caching agents.
+It is recommended to keep your Agent Scheduler in redis if you're using this type of backend for Clouddriver caching.
+A configuration example that does this is below.
+Please see [this issue](https://github.com/spinnaker/spinnaker/issues/5829) for additional information.

 ```yaml
 sql: